Should you get male or female ducks or both? How many ducks should you get in your first flock?

 IF you get a drake(s), you’ll need some way to keep your drake separated from your hens at night so the hens don’t get over-mated or injured.
-We found this out the hard way with our first hen, Lady Margaret Thrasher who ended being over-mated in her coop at night, sustaining an injury on the back of her head in the process.
+We found this out the hard way with our first hen, Lady Margaret Thrasher, who ended being over-mated in her coop at night, thus sustaining an injury on the back of her head.

 Over the past 6 years, we’ve had three drakes.
 We actually had them all at the same time (by accident).

-Once they hit sexual maturity, our drakes spent their days fighting with each other to be top drake.
+Once they hit sexual maturity at around 20 weeks of age, our drakes spent their days trying to mate the females and fighting with each other to be top drake.
 When we set up fenced enclosures to separate them, they spent their days trying to rip at each other through the fencing.
 Now we have one drake.

 If you get multiple drakes, you’ll need to plan to pen them off from each other, or you’ll end up with injured drakes and likely injured hens if you don’t adhere to the aforementioned 3:1 hen-to-drake ratio.